magento/merchdocs/src/payment-services/onboard-payments.md

 To consume a Magento SaaS service you must use your Magento instance's API keys, which are created and managed in your [My Account dashboard](https://account.magento.com/customer/account/login).
 Two different API key pairs can be created for a Magento account---one for sandbox and one for production (live payments)---though only one pair can be actively used at a time.

 {:.bs-callout-info}
 Need help accessing your My Account dashboard?
-Check out [Create a Magento account]({% link magento/magento-account-create.md %}).
+Check out [Create a Commerce account]({% link magento/magento-account-create.md %}).

 A given API key pair is valid for all Commerce Services in an environment, so if you already have [Commerce Services]({% link system/saas.md %}) configured for your Magento instance your API key pair is already present in the Admin.
 If your private API key is lost, a new API key pair must be generated and applied to the Commerce Services configuration in the Admin.